gazchap/gazchaps-woocommerce-getaddress-io-plugin/readme.txt

 `gazchaps-woocommerce-getaddress-io_clear_additional_fields` - defaults to true, set to '__return_false' to stop the "additional fields" area of the checkout having a clear style applied to it

 == Changelog ==
+= 3.2.2 (04/09/2024) =

+* Bugfix - fixed a PHP warning being generated when a lookup fails with a WP_Error.
+Thanks to jhmaths for the report.

 = 3.2.1 (16/04/2024) =

 * Bugfix - fixed a PHP warning being generated when errors occurred.
 Thanks to connectisl for the report.